Skip to content

 Pembrokeshire Coast National Park is one of three national parks in Wales, and the smallest among the national parks in the UK.
 With a wide variety of landscapes ranging from sandy beaches to rugged cliffs to moorlands, the Pembrokeshire coast offers endless opportunities for outdoor adventures.

-One of the best ways to experience Pembrokeshire Coast is to put on your welly boots and go for a coastal walk.
 There are myriad circular and linear walking paths to choose from.
 Some of the popular beaches include Barafundle Bay, Broadhaven, Poppit Sands, Tenby and Whitesands Bay.

 Recommended by: Larch, The Silver Nomad